iLib-js/ilib-mono-webos/CONTRIBUTING.md

 make the necessary code changes or fixes.
 After editing the files, you need to commit the changes.

 3. Push Changes to GitHub
-make the necessary code changes or fixes.
-After editing the files, you need to commit the changes.
+Use `git push` to push commits made on your local branch to a remote repository.
+    ```bash
+    git push REMOTE-NAME BRANCH-NAME
+    ```

 4. Create a Pull Request (PR) on GitHub
     - Since there are multiple packages in the repository, please specify the name of the package in the title of the PR.
+    for example,
         ```bash
         webos-javascript: Summary of the changes you made.
         ```